-Nadia serves as the Chair of the Board of Directors for AURA, a Canadian charitable organization assisting in the sponsorship and resettlement of refugees.
+Nadia volunteers as the Chair of the Board of Directors for AURA, a Canadian charitable organization assisting in the sponsorship and resettlement of refugees.
 Our mission is to provide support and expertise to groups involved in refugee sponsorship and resettlement.

 How did we meet Jim?
 When we published an article in our community newsletter inviting people to get involved in refugee sponsorship, Jim reached out to tell us he has some furniture that he’d like to offer for free to a newcomer!
 Jim tells me that the sewing machine works well and has been used for many years by an accomplished seamstress.
 Also included with the sewing machine is a lot of sewing supplies and all the attachments as well as the instruction manual and a few dozen patterns.